-Hauser Miller is whom I like to order my Cloisonne wire from as well as my Cloisonne bezel wire, for setting the cloisonne jewel.
-Here is a link to their site,
+When looking for cloisonne wire sizes I like to use Hauser Miller.
+They are also whom I like to order my Cloisonne bezel setting wire, for setting the cloisonne jewel.
+Here is a link to their site, http://www.hauserandmiller.com/

-Lower on the page is their stock sizes of cloison wire this is 24k gold wire.
+Lower on the page is their stock of cloisonné wire sizes, this is 24k gold wire.
 The two marked with the * are stock, readily available.
-The .005 x.040 is the taller wire and the .008. x .032 is the shorter in height cloison wire.
-I like to keep on hand 22ga 24k gold round wire as some times I need to pull it down, then roll it out, myself to create a very thin and short cloison wire as here on the back of these earrings.
+The .005 x.040 is the taller cloisonné wire and the .008. x .032 is the shorter in height cloisonne wire sizes.
+I like to keep on hand 26ga 24k gold round wire as some times I need to draw it down, then roll it out myself to create a very thin and short cloison wire as here on the back of these earrings.

-The total thickness of the earrings is 1.5 mm. with a 24 ga fine silver disc in the center there is not much room for my cloison wires, yet I have them on both sides of the fine silver disc.
+The total thickness of the cloisonné earrings is 1.5 mm. with a 24 ga fine silver disc in the center where is not much room for my cloisonné wires, yet I have them on both sides of the fine silver disc.
 The wires might be 1/8 of a mm here.

 On the front of the same earrings, you can see the wires are thicker and a bit higher.
 It is nice to be able to customize these wires to your need.

-When Andre 3000 from OutKast order the Mandrill Cloisonne Pendant, he wanted thicker cloison wires in the jewel.
+When Andre 3000 from OutKast order the Mandrill Cloisonne Pendant, he wanted thicker cloisonne wire sizes in the jewel.
 Here I cut the wires from fine silver sheet to achieve the look he was after.